These discounted stocking stuffers are worth buying now

 - You can buy this popular Hempz Body Moisturizer at a 20% discount.

 - If you’re looking for a splurge-worthy stocking stuffer, the Luna Mini 2 is a great choice.
-You can get it for 25% off right now.
+You can get it for 25% off during Black Friday.

 - Maintain a freshly shaven face with the Braun Electric Razor for Men with Precision Beard Trimmer at 43% off.